amsterdata/ragbooster/README.md

 ## Background

+Have a look at our paper for detailed algorithms and proofs:

+* _Xiaozhong Lyu, Stefan Grafberger, Samantha Biegel, Shaopeng Wei, Meng Cao, Sebastian Schelter, Ce Zhang:_<br/> _[Improving Retrieval-Augmented Large Language Models with Data-Centric Refinement](https://arxiv.org/pdf/2307.03027.pdf)_

-Have a look at our paper on [Improving Retrieval-Augmented Large Language Models with Data-Centric Refinement](https://arxiv.org/pdf/2307.03027.pdf) for detailed algorithms and proofs.
-We also provide the [code and experimental results from the paper](https://github.com/schelterlabs/retrieval_importance) in a separate repo.
+We also provide the [code and experimental results from the paper](https://github.com/schelterlabs/retrieval_importance) in a separate repository.

 ## Installation